WISDOM TEETH: FREQUENTLY ASKED QUESTIONS SARASOTA, FL

 No, during the procedure, you won’t feel a thing.
 It isn’t uncommon for patients to have soreness for a few days following the surgery as the anesthesia wears off.
 Before surgery, we will discuss pain control methods and set you up with any necessary prescriptions, so that you remain comfortable at home as well.

 It’s up to you.
 We have a variety of options of anesthesia to accommodate different patients’ needs, and we discuss your anesthesia preferences prior to your surgery day.

 Good question!
 Impacted wisdom teeth are not able to fully erupt through the gums.
 It is a very common condition when it comes to wisdom teeth, and it is the number one reason why wisdom teeth need to be removed.
 In fact, 9 out of 10 people have at least one impacted wisdom tooth.

 Dry socket is a temporary complication that arises when a blood clot becomes dislodged from the extraction site, exposing tissue.
 The condition can be painful, but luckily, most cases can be avoided by following home-care instructions including the avoidance of straws and smoking.

-If you have any questions or concerns about an upcoming wisdom tooth appointment, we urge you to give us a call.
-Raska Dental Implant & Oral Surgery Phone Number 941-923-0033 We are here to set your mind at ease.
+If you have any questions or concerns about an upcoming wisdom tooth appointment, we urge you to give us a call at Raska Dental Implant & Oral Surgery Phone Number 941-923-0033.
+We are here to set your mind at ease.